foreign grants, foreign organizations, international organizations, foreign components, foreign sites

-Awards to foreign organizations and international organizations issued after October 1, 2012, are paid through PMS.
-PMS is operated by the PSC in accordance with Department of the Treasury and OMB requirements as implemented by 45 CFR 75.305.
+Awards to foreign and international organizations are paid through PMS.
+PMS is operated by the PSC in accordance with Department of the Treasury and OMB requirements.
 These requirements are intended to minimize the time elapsing between the transfer of funds from the U.S. Federal government and disbursed by the recipient.
 Therefore, although the grant may be financed by advance payments, the intent is that recipients draw funds on an as-needed basis â€“ specifically, no more than 3 days before the funds are needed.